MichaelCurrin/os-genesis/docs/index.md

     <img src="logo.svg" height="150px">
 </p>

-A shell-based tool to automate management of system packages on a Linux machine - the shell scripts in this repo act as a central configuration of packages to install and update.
-If your machine breaks down or you get a new one - no worries, your dev environment can be rebuilt using this repo.

-This can bootstrap a fresh Linux installation to make it ready for development and then after that also be used maintain the packages and package configuration.

-This project aims to make this fast, easily, reproducible and visible in version control (so there is a history of what package names and config values you used that can be read on GitHub).

-This is for my own use, but others can use this project, a fork of it or just use this as reference on how to install/update packages.
+The point of this project is to manage my infrastructure using code.
+I can list and change the packages installed on my Linux machines using commands here, including install Python and Node with APT.

+This means I can setup a new machine easily, I can sync multiple Linux machines and I have my history in version control.

+I hope others can benefit from this project by picking out pieces they need to run manually, or they can adapt the commands for their own automated scripts.

 ## Intro